 The International Skyrunning Federation represents the governing authority of skyrunning – mountain running above 2,000m over extremely technical trails.
-Four disciplines define the sport which are not just based on distance, but vertical climb and technical difficulty: Sky, Ultra, Vertical and Extreme.
+Three disciplines define the sport which are not just based on distance, but vertical climb and technical difficulty: Sky, Ultra and Vertical.

 The principal aims of the Federation are the direction, regulation, promotion, and development of skyrunning on a worldwide basis.

 Among the events sanctioned and coordinated by the ISF are the annual Skyrunner® World Series; the Skyrunner National Series, the annual Youth Skyrunning World Championships; the Continental Championships; the biennial World Championships; and the Vertical World Circuit (skyscraper racing).